haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 command (Ctrl/Cmd + C).
 We can continue inputing data for as long as we wont and the stream will continue feeding it.
-In this particular example I have elaborated a specific `bytes[] readAllBytes(InputStream stream)` function which reads only the available bytes and returns them, but the `InputStream` class provides us with a `readAllBytes()` method which blocks until the stream is closed for then returning all the bytes received.
+In this particular example I have elaborated a specific `bytes[] readAllBytes(InputStream stream)` function which reads only the available bytes and returns them, but the `InputStream` class provides us with a `readAllBytes()` method which blocks until the stream is closed, then returning all the bytes received.

 You might be wondering though, *what if I want to read the data of my stream a second time?
 Is it possible?*.
 Indeed it's possible, but for understanding how, we must introduce one last concept: **seeking**.